Ismail H'Maidat

-Ismail H'Maidat (إسماعيل حمايدات; born 16 June 1995) is a professional footballer who plays as an attacking midfielder for Regionalliga Nord club Bremer SV.
+Ismail H'Maidat (إسماعيل حمايدات; born 16 June 1995) is a professional footballer who plays as an attacking midfielder for Regionalliga Nord club SSV Jeddeloh.
 Born in the Netherlands, he has represented Morocco at senior international level.

 Club career

 Brescia

 H'Maidat played for various teams in his youth career.
 In 2014, he joined Brescia.
 He made his Serie B debut on 30 May 2014 against Trapani.
 He came in as an 87th-minute substitute for Daniele Corvia in a 0–1 away win.

 Roma

 On 31 January 2016, H'Maidat moved to Serie A club Roma for €3.15 million fee (€150,000 cash plus Ndoj and Somma). on a four-and-a-half-year contract.
 He joined Ascoli on a temporary deal immediately.

 In August 2016 H'Maidat was signed by Serie B club Vicenza.
 He left the club in January 2017.
 He was loaned to Portuguese club Olhanense, which was coached by an Italian Cristiano Bacci.

 On 7 July 2017, H'Maidat was loaned to Belgian club Westerlo.
 In January 2018 he was fired by Westerlo for sportsperson unworthy behavior off the field.